High Illinois Gambling Tax May Force Arlington Track To Move

 Arlington horse racing

-Mere days after a study concluded a new Chicago casino would be financially insolvent because of high gaming taxes, it was announced the same factor could force an Arlington racetrack relocation.
+Shortly after a study found that a new Chicago casino would not be financially feasible because of high gaming taxes, it was discovered that the same problem could lead to the Arlington racetrack needing to move.

 Why it is possible to move Arlington’s racetracks

-According to a news release from Churchill Downs CEO Bill Carstanjen, the company considers adding casino games to the Arlington International Racecourse “financially untenable.”
-The main reason given is Illinois’ gaming tax rate.
+In a news release, Churchill Downs CEO Bill Carstanjen explained that the company believes that bringing casino games to the Arlington International Racecourse is not financially viable due to the high gaming tax rate in Illinois.

-The Arlington Heights facility’s future is now up in the air.
-The new law gave Churchill Downs, the owner of the track since 2000, the freedom to add up to 1,200 gaming positions to the track.
+The fate of the Arlington Heights facility is now up in the air.
+A recent law change has given Churchill Downs, the track’s owner since 2000, the ability to add up to 1,200 gaming positions at the venue.

 Plans for gambling expansion by Churchill Downs & rsquo

-One of six bids to construct a new game in Waukegan has been submitted by the firm based in Louisville, Kentucky.
-Its proposed service will have 1, 600 positions, which is 400 fewer than the current max.
+One of the six bids to construct a new gaming facility in Waukegan has been submitted by a firm based in Louisville, Kentucky.
+The proposed facility would offer 1,600 positions, which is 400 fewer than the current maximum allowed.

-In addition to raising the 2, 000 games place cap, Churchill Downs also plans to add a sportsbook to Rivers in Des Plaines.
+Churchill Downs is looking to expand the 2,000 games limit and add a sportsbook to Rivers in Des Plaines.

 Adding energy to lights that have already been fanned